gxuvain/bento/README.md

-# Tremplin
+# 🍱Bento

-Dead simple Nuxt stater kit, because you dont have the time...
+🍱lunchbox for your Nuxt app

 ## Setup